 Although not part of the ordinary Olympic Games, was listed in the official Olympic Program alongside the other events:

 Norway met Finland in the first game on Wednesday 20 February at Dælenengen Arena in Oslo.
 In the middle of the day around 500 people attended, amongst them the IOC Vice chairman Mr. Avery Brundage.
-After 13 minutes Norway had scored 2 goals, and it took the Finns 35 minutes to hit the goal’s net.
+After 13 minutes Norway had scored 2 goals, and it took the Finnish players 35 minutes to hit the goal’s net.
 However, they followed up with an equalizer three minutes later and added a third goal in the second half to win 3-2.

 Norway met Sweden already the day after in the same arena.
 After that game the headline in the biggest Norwegian daily read “Norwegian bandy’s greatest day”, as they defeated the more famous Swedes 2-1.
 Norway’s first win in history over Sweden.
 3000 people were in the audience, and with the Swedish Prince Bertil in one of the VIP-chairs.
 The spectators, among them many Swedes, asked themselves after the first half whether the Norwegians could keep up the good play in the second half.
 They did!